Jewish philosophy: Philo of Alexandria

-Philo attempted to fuse and harmonize Greek and Jewish philosophy through allegory, which he learned from Jewish exegesis and Stoicism.
+Philo (c.
+20 BCE – c.
+50 CE) was a Jewish philosopher of antiquity, active in Alexandria and writing in Greek, who sought to harmonize biblical theology with Greek philosophical traditions, particularly Platonism, Pythagoreanism, and Aristotelianism, though he also drew from other Hellenistic schools.
+He attempted to fuse and harmonize Greek and Jewish philosophy through allegory, which he learned from Jewish exegesis and Stoicism.
 Philo attempted to make his philosophy the means of defending and justifying Jewish religious truths.
 These truths he regarded as fixed and determinate, and philosophy was used as an aid to truth, and a means of arriving at it.
-To this end Philo chose from philosophical tenets of Greeks, refusing those that did not harmonize with Judaism such as Aristotle's doctrine of the eternity and indestructibility of the world.
+To this end Philo chose from philosophical tenets of Greeks, refusing those that did not harmonize with Judaism such as Aristotle's doctrine of the eternity and indestructibility of the world.Central to Philo's thought was the concept of the Logos, a divine intermediary between God and the world, through which he explained creation, providence, and human access to the divine.
+In his ethical philosophy, Philo interpreted the patriarchs as moral archetypes: Abraham as faith guided by reason, Joseph as the model of a wise and just statesman, and Moses as the ideal leader combining the roles of legislator, priest, and prophet.
+He envisioned the soul's ascent to God through the cultivation of virtue, contemplation, and the rejection of passions.

-Dr. Bernard Revel, in dissertation on Karaite halakha, points to writings of a 10th-century Karaite, Jacob Qirqisani, who quotes Philo, illustrating how Karaites made use of Philo's works in development of Karaite Judaism.
-Philo's works became important to Medieval Christian scholars who leveraged the work of Karaites to lend credence to their claims that "these are the beliefs of Jews" - a technically correct, yet deceptive, attribution.